-Students are required to participate in projects as part of their curriculum, and often initiate or extend required projects with club initiatives in FEAST (Future Energies & Sustainable Technologies club) or RMI (Robotics & Machine Intelligence club).
+Students are required to participate in projects as part of their curriculum, and often initiate or extend required projects with club initiatives.
 Projects are often highlighted during our annual symposiums as part of scholarship day -- an all-day campus-wide event of student research that may even include Freshman engineering competition.
 Recently, much of our student research and curriculum has become focused on sustainability; and our entire college has been moving towards more sustainability.
 This has even become one of our President's Strategic Plan initiatives.

 Why it matters: By targeting muscles at a specific biological frequency, toddler Teddy can sit up and smile at his mother for the first time.